An Island of Unequals: Does the First Minister need an official residence?

 Perhaps if they did so regularly, they might actually feel the same rage and disbelief we do when it comes to the offensive offering for north-south travel, the cost and inconvenience of public transport, and the state of our roads that are a little more out of sight, out of mind than those in Cardiff – although recent visits suggest Cardiff’s not quite as shiny as it was in the early days of devolution.

-Should Reform care to check, England, Scotland and Northern Ireland are home to many homeless folk, and also many veterans.
+Should Reform care to check, England, Scotland and Northern Ireland are home to plenty of homeless folk, and many who happen to be veterans.
 That there is a residence for their leaders makes no difference at all.
 If only it was that bloody easy!

 Their leaders, much like every other world leader – from Putin to Trump and everyone in between, having a residence nearby, allow democracy to better-happen – and for safety measures to be implemented more efficiently, with no impact to nearby communities.